Mizzou-3d-Spine/Mizzou-3d-Spine/README.md

 # Results
 Extracted measurements for each assessment are combined into one row; patients with multiple assessments will have each assessment appear in one row, indexed by visit date.
 In the output file, the aggregated measurements are color coded to denote the original table from which the measurement was extracted.
 Further, all variable names for extracted, measurements are named using the abbreviation from the table headers in the Detailed Report Excel file rom the EOS Advanced Spine Workflow.
 For example, all measurements from the “Scolisosis Parameters” table are colored salmon and the variable names have been defined using the location of the parameter, e.g., LumbarCobbPP denotes the Cobb angle of the thoracolumbar deformity in the patient plane.

-In the output file, one tab contains all the aggregated measurements and a separate tab includes a data dictionary that defines all measures and indicates the appropriate color coding.
+In the output file (see [output example](https://github.com/Mizzou-3d-Spine/Mizzou-3d-Spine/tree/main/Example%20Data/Test%20Output)), one tab contains all the aggregated measurements and a separate tab includes a data dictionary that defines all measures and indicates the appropriate color coding.